Organic is about you feeling good

 ‘Cheap’ and ‘convenience’ describe some of the overriding features of everyone’s retail shopping, and to a degree our social experience.
 There is nothing wrong with wanting physical stuff; after all, we’re flesh and blood physical beings.
 We need stuff.
 However, there is a deep un-wellness that comes from wanting far more than you need.
 The marketing we’re surrounded by promises the illusion of happiness if you just buy more, but instead all that cheap stuff delivers depression in the end.
 In this way, we’re being coaxed and manipulated to self-harm.
 Finding out who we are, and what we really need is our spiritual responsibility.
 All of us owe it to ourselves to find real happiness.

-Arias, a mini horse with a heart of gold and equally big spirit!
+Arias, is a mini horse with a heart of gold and equally big spirit!
 He is super chill and enjoys grazing all day long.
 His days appear to be lackadaisical, dreamily drifting across the fields munching on dandelion sprouts and grass but actually Arias is hard at work as an intrical part of the organic system.
 We collect and add his beneficial manure to the compost pile and when sufficiently ready, hand till the compost back into the soil to maintain a healthy balance.
 His manure is an excellent source of nutrients for plants and it does a fabulous job as mulch and as a soil amendment, adding fibrous material that helps in aeration and drainage and improving water retention where necessary.
 All of this happens daily while he effortlessly cruises across our fields and into our hearts.